nfo94/infraestrutura-kafka-pd/README.md

 ### High level design

-System design solution for the teorical part of the exercise:
+System design solution for the theorical part of the exercise:

 ![high level design](highleveldesign.png)